antrea-io/antrea/docs/kind.md

 antrea-controller-775f4d79f8-6tksp   1/1     Running   0          8m56s
 ```

-### Short Cut
+### Short-Cut

-Alternatively to create a two worker Node cluster with antrea installed, do
+Alternatively to create a two worker Node cluster with Antrea installed, do
 ```
 ./ci/kind/kind-setup.sh create CLUSTER_NAME
 ```
-kind-setup.sh allows user to specify number of worker Nodes, docker bridge networks/subnets
+kind-setup.sh allows users to specify the number of worker Nodes, the docker
-connected to worker Nodes, and preloaded docker images.
-For their usages do
+bridge networks/subnets connected to worker Nodes, and some docker images to be
+pre-loaded in each Node.
+For more information on usage, run:
  ```
 ./ci/kind/kind-setup.sh help
 ```

+## Run the Antrea e2e tests

+To run the Antrea e2e test suite on your Kind cluster, please refer to [this
+document](/test/e2e#running-the-e2e-tests-on-a-kind-cluster).

 ## FAQ

 ### Why is the YAML manifest different when using Kind?